How To Deal With Past Abuse

 c.
 God turns evil around for good.
 This is God's promise for every believer which includes you (Rom.
 8:28).
 He is able to turn this evil around for good in your life.
 All He requires of you is to come to Him in prayer and yield yourself to Him.
 Obey Him completely.
 Trust Him to turn your life around; He will not fail.
 You do your part, and He will do His part.

 II.
-Second, you must deal with your anger biblically.
+You must deal with your anger biblically.

 Anger is a normal emotion experienced by all people at various times in life.
 Some believe anger is always a destructive emotion, while others believe it can be used in a constructive way.
 Which is true?
 Is it possible to control anger, and if so how?
 When you don't control your anger, how can you resolve it?